 - The art of photo composition and interesting tricks to try

 - Step-by-step editing tutorials in Lightroom (you can apply these to any of your favorite apps!)

 Did we mention it’s absolutely free?
 Don’t hesitate- view our webinar right now! 🍿🎥

 Now that you’ve learned how to take good photos of yourself for Instagram… it’s time to get those beauties onto your feed!
 You can easily and quickly schedule all of your beautiful posts with Tailwind’s publishing tool.

 Just upload your photos into your drafts and arrange them with our visual Instagram planning tool – the 9- Grid Preview.

 Our Smart Schedule tool will analyze your best times for engagement and create calendar slots for each.
 Tada! 🗓✨

 And if you prefer to set it and forget it, just enable Auto Posting for Instagram Business accounts!
 Tailwind for Instagram will do the heavy lifting for you and post your amazing selfies on your behalf at the best times. ⏱

 Can’t wait to try it out?
-Score a free trial of our tool – no credit card required! 💳
+Sign up for the forever free plan of Tailwind for Instagram – no credit card required! 💳